odewahn/computational-publishing/readme.md

 Clearly, Jupyter provides a host of benefits and opportunities.
 However, despite the promise, it's widespread adoption outside the programming, scientific, and data science community has been hindered by its relatively high barriers to entry of the overall ecosystem.

 As a tool built by hackers for hackers, realizing the full potential of Jupyter requires the user to understand several tools typically used in software engineering.
-For authors used to working in Word or Google Docs, Jupyter's reliance on Git, GitHub, package managers, and software configuration tools can be a overwhemling.
-This is magnified when the tool is moved outside a purely technical area, such as biology, economics, journalism, or library sciences.
+For authors used to working in Word or Google Docs, Jupyter's reliance on Git, GitHub, package managers, and software configuration tools can be a overwhelming.
+The gap is magnified when it's applied outside of a purely technical area, such as biology, economics, journalism, or library sciences.

 In addition to the steep learning curve, our experience in trying to build a robust workflow for publishing with Jupyter indicates that even very technical and experienced authors have a hard time creating reproducible environments.
 This usually manifests in a broken library or call within a notebooks (i.e., the content uses something that is not on the base image).